- Support for Different Needs

-If your child is over eight when they are diagnosed, you will be offered the opportunity to attend a shorter course of information meetings about autism.
+If your child is over eight when they are diagnosed, you may be offered the opportunity to attend a shorter course of information meetings about autism.

 Your GP, Health Visitor or the school nurse may also be able to help you with advice about some aspects of your child’s behaviour, such as eating, sleeping or toileting.

-Our SENCO and Inclusion Worker at Queensmead are also always happy to discuss any difficulties you are having at home and help you to find the right advice.
+Our SENDco and Inclusion Worker at Queensmead are also always happy to discuss any difficulties you are having at home and help signpost you to other agencies to find support.

-There are both local and national support groups for parents whose children have autism, such as:
+In addition, there are both local and national support groups for parents whose children have a diagnosis of autism:

 Leicestershire Autistic Society (Helpline 0116 291 6958) http://www.leicestershireautism.org.uk/

 Jigsaw (a parent support group for families of autistic children, who run regular play sessions - 07582 197173) http://www.valdirectory.org.uk/content/jigsaw-leicestershire-autistic-society